ishika2002/AI-Kickstart/contributing.md

 Now commit those changes using the `git commit` command:

 ```
-git commit -m "Add <your-name> to Contributors list.
-Give a meaningful message describing what significant feature/attribute did you work on"
+git commit -m "made a new folder <firstname_lastname> and added projects."
 ```

 replace `<your-name>` with your name.